 Frank presented the results of the resident survey, including positive and negative feedback.
 Analysis revealed the differences between how the destination is perceived and the message the destination and its residents project, and opportunities for improvement.
 Think and tourism stakeholders explored these ideas in a collaborative workshop the following day.

 The Place DNA® project is changing the way Big Sky is thinking about tourism, and the results will impact the area’s tourism master plan.
-Candace Carr Strauss, Director of Visit Big Sky and the Big Sky Chamber of Commerce, commented for the Lone Peak Lookout:
+Candace Carr Strauss, Director of Visit Big Sky and the Big Sky Chamber of Commerce, commented for the Lone Peak Lookout (news outlet has since closed):

 “Our biggest takeaway was how much the community needs to be involved in the conversation about tourism,” she said.
 “They need to be onboard and embrace it.”